 Small business web presence

-If you sell products or services in the real world, even a modest web site will help you sell online – create an online brochure to promote your business.
+If you sell products or services in the real world, even a modest website will help you sell online, create an online brochure to promote your business.

 Book-keeping or accounting software

-Don’t wait until you visit the accountant to know whether you’re making a dollar.
-There are low-cost packages from companies like MYOB and Quicken that will allow you to create invoices, fill out tax forms and track the flow of money through your business – some are even simple to use.
-Alternatively, choose an online service like Xero.
+Don’t wait until you visit the accountant to know whether your business is profitable.
+There are low-cost packages from companies like MYOB that will allow you to create invoices, fill out tax forms and track the flow of money through your business.
+Some options are even simple to use.

 Backup important data and store it off-line

-Eventually, you’ll want to get rid of some of them, but crooks have been known to dive through waste bins in the hope of gleaning valuable information to help them commit fraud.
+Eventually, you’ll want to get rid of some of them, but crooks have been known to dive through waste bins in the hope of finding valuable information to help them commit fraud.
 Get a shredder and destroy every document before throwing them out.

 Better still, get a scanner and make electronic copies of every document that comes through your business.
+Then shred the paper.